5 Easy To Use Miso Substitutes So You Can Cook Your Dish!

-A very important part of my kitchen is the spicy, umami flavor of miso paste
+An important part of my kitchen is the spicy, umami flavor of miso paste.

-It’s mainly used for soups, but you can add it to a great salad dressing or even a marinade for your meat.
+Miso paste is mainly used for soups, but you can add it to salad dressings, soups, stir-fries, or even a marinade for your meat.

 Miso is typically produced through the fermentation of soybeans with grains and salt.
-There are numerous variants with various levels of strength, color, and flavor.
+There are numerous variants with different levels of strength, color, and flavor.

 If I don’t have any miso paste left, the first thing I grab is just plain soy sauce as it delivers a salty / umami /savory hit close to that of miso.